CleasbyCode/jdvrif/README.md

 To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip/rar formats, etc.

-Using jdvrdt, you can insert up to five files at a time (outputs one image per file).
+Using jdvrdt, you can insert up to six files at a time (outputs one image per file).

-You can also extract files from up to five images at a time.
+You can also extract files from up to six images at a time.

 Compile and run the program under Windows or **Linux**.